ameksike/mongodb-assistant/doc/mls-project.md

 - **Protocol stewards** maintain the specifications and ensure backward compatibility
 - **The community** contributes reference implementations, SDKs, and tooling

-This is by design — just as the web works because anyone can create a website (HTTP) and anyone can build a browser, agentic commerce works because anyone can implement a UCP merchant and anyone can build a shopping agent.
+This is by design, just as the web works because anyone can create a website (HTTP) and anyone can build a browser, agentic commerce works because anyone can implement a UCP merchant and anyone can build a shopping agent.
 The **protocols are the shared contracts** that make interoperability possible.

 ---